 - Women who have had dysplasia should receive a cervical screening test more often

 For more information, see The Well Project's article, Caring for a Woman's Body: What Every Woman Should Know about the Care and Prevention of GYN Problems.

-With the advances in HIV care and treatment, many HIV+ women are living longer, healthier lives.
+With the advances in HIV care and treatment, many women living with HIV are living longer, healthier lives.
 As they think about the future, some of these women are deciding to have the babies they always wanted.
-HIV+ women who want to be come pregnant should discuss their plans with a health care provider who is very experienced in treating women with HIV.
+Women living with HIV who want to be come pregnant should discuss their plans with a health care provider who is very experienced in treating women with HIV.
 For more information, see The Well Project's article on Getting Pregnant.

 The good news is that advances in HIV treatment have also greatly reduced the chances that a mother will pass HIV on to her child (mother-to-child transmission).
-If the mother takes appropriate medical precautions, the rate of transmission can be reduced from one in four to less than two in 100.
+If the mother takes appropriate medical precautions, the rate of transmission can be reduced to fewer than five in 100 births.
 In addition, studies done in the US have shown that being pregnant will not make HIV progress faster in the mother.
 For more information on pregnancy and HIV, click here.

-The numbers of HIV+ women are growing.
+The numbers of women living with HIV are growing.
 It is important that you be aware of your risk for HIV and get tested if there is any possible reason to think you may have been exposed to HIV.
 In many countries, including the US, testing for HIV is part of routine health screening and preventive care.

 If you test negative, you can take steps to stay that way.
 If you test positive, you can take steps to stay healthy and prevent passing the virus on to others, including during pregnancy.
-And while there is no cure yet, many HIV+ women are living longer and stronger lives thanks to effective care and treatment.
+And while there is no cure yet, many women living with HIV are living longer and stronger lives thanks to effective care and treatment.

 |More on Women and HIV/AIDS|

 Internet search results.
 Be careful when providing personal information!
 Before